Home > Patient Information > Dermatology > Laser & Radiofrequency > Fractionated Radiofrequency

 Fractionated Radiofrequency

-Fractionated radiofrequency (RF) is used to treat acne scarring and is most effective for mild-moderate changes and early scars.
+Fractionated radiofrequency (RF) treatment is the use of RF energy in a grid-like pattern to heat the deeper layers of the skin with minimal changes in the overlying skin.
+This leads to collagen remodeling with improvement in scarring and skin contour.
+RF is used to treat acne scarring and is most effective for mild-moderate changes and early scars.
 RF can be combined with other treatments directed to more difficult scars.
 Surgical scars, stretch marks and fine lines, wrinkles, increased pore size, laxity and pigmentation can also be treated with RF.

 One of the major advantages of RF over laser treatment is the ability to safely treat darker skin types with minimal risks of pigmentation changes.
 In addition, RF has little downtime and can be carried during acne treatment, including isotretinoin (Roaccutane or Oratane).